ecr-cluster/ecr-cluster.github.io/content/register.md

 Register
 ========

-To register, please read the [Terms and Conditions](/terms) and then fill out the form below and submit it.
+To register, please read the [Terms and Conditions](/terms) and then send a message to the email given below.
 You should receive a response on the same day (within working hours) or latest next day.

 **NOTE:** not all requests to access the cluster will be accepted!
 Please